 While technically, you can ride both directions and session the tricky bits, in reality, this is a busy, de facto downhill trail, so be forewarned!
 Come at an off-time if you want to dawdle.
 Come early (be first) if you want to dive-bomb it.

 The singletrack ends at the view point where the traditional Porcupine Rim

 trail climbs up to join the rim.
 Continue out the Porcupine Rim

 jeep road, which is ledgy, fast and fun.
 It hugs the rim for a while, then deviates to the left to find a way down off the mesa.
 Passing through various rock levels yields fun drops and slickrock sections.

 Eventually, the road narrows to singletrack again as the trail enters Jackass Canyon to descend through major cliffs to the Colorado River.
-This is (or was) the most technical part of the ride, though recent modifications have destroyed much of the challenge in this classic test-piece.
-Please write to Grand County to request that they stop modifying existing trails that have been world-class attractions for 30-years.

 Reaching the river, join the jaw-dropping new bike path leading back to town.
 Due to the narrowness of the road corridor between the cliffs and the river, this path is built for part of its length on expensive elevated pilings!
 Where it runs on the actual roadbed, there is a separating curb.
 The path joins with the Moab Canyon bike path out to Arches and I-Sky at the highway.
 Praise the Lord!
 Mention how great this is in your letter to Grand County!